Sharing care records across south east London

 A similar system, Connect Care, has been operating in Bexley, Greenwich and Lewisham.
-Work is now underway to link the two systems together so that information can be shared between health and social care services across south east London – Bexley, Bromley, Greenwich, Lambeth, Lewisham and Southwark.
-This includes local providers of NHS 111 and GP out of hours services.
+Work is now underway to link the two systems together so that information can be shared between health and care services across south east London – Bexley, Bromley, Greenwich, Lambeth, Lewisham and Southwark.

 Currently, these two separate systems offer a secure way of sharing information electronically between local staff.
 This means that not everyone uses the same system and information can only be shared in pockets of south east London.
 So, for example, the records of a patient living in Lewisham but receiving treatment from Guy’s and St Thomas’ NHS Foundation Trust would not be immediately available to the staff looking after them or making the referral.

 Work is underway to link these two systems together – connecting up some 15,000 care professionals across six boroughs to benefit approximately two million people.
 Only relevant information will be securely and instantly shared between the staff who need it.